-Medical practices and public administration offices are among the last places in Germany where most of the communication is still done paper-based or verbally.
-Important information, is written down illegibly by hand, gets only mentioned briefly - or in the worst case - is not handed out to patients at all.
+Medical practices are some of the last workplaces in Germany where a lot of communication with clients (patients) and colleagues (other doctors) is still done paper-based or verbally.
+Important information, is written down illegibly by hand, is only briefly mentioned - or in the worst case - not handed out to patients at all.

 Historically, the fact that people are not granted direct access to their own health data can be explained by the role of doctors as "gods in white".
-Patients weren't considered as wise and educated enough to be able to have a say in the matter and diagnostic details were considered to be only an overwhelming burden to them.
-This attitude can still be found with older doctors today.
+Patients weren't considered as wise and educated enough to have a say and diagnostic details were only seen as an overwhelming burden to them.
+This attitude can still be found among older doctors today.

-In reality, I believe only in the field of psychiatry/psychotherapy, it sometimes is better if doctors are able to make diagnoses and take notes without patients having access to them.
-In all other medical areas, in my opinion transparency should be an absolute prerequisite for medical treatment.
+In fact, I believe only in the field of psychiatry/psychotherapy, it sometimes is better if doctors are able to make diagnoses and take notes without patients having direct access to everything.
+In all other medical fields, transparency should be an absolute prerequisite for medical treatment.

-It should be clear to all people that medicine is not an exact science and that it holds many uncertainties and decisions are often based only on probabilities or experience.
-In no other area with equivalent consequences for one's own life one would give up complete control to outsiders so readily and "hope for the best" without trying to figure on which basis decisions are made.
+It should be clear to everyone that medicine is not an exact science and that it holds many uncertainties.
+Decisions are often based on probabilities or experience.
+In no other domain with equivalent consequences for one's own life would one give up complete control to outsiders so readily and "hope for the best" without trying to understand the basis on which decisions are made.

-If previous findings are not digital and do not contain any meta-information, such as the creation date or name and specialization of the previously treating doctor, the data is not very useful to computers.
+If previous findings are not digital, structured and do not contain any meta-information, the data is not very useful to computers.
 There are efforts to make medical documents understandable for machines through OCR software.
-However, the road to meaningful structured data is still long.
+However, the road to meaningful results on this path is still long.

-The path to computer-assisted medical treatment begins with a structured collection and aggregation of the patient's medical context.
-This data is then supplemented by new information that is created during an appointment or an hospital stay.
-And it ends with all newly acquired information and instructions being structured and fully returned into the hands of the patient.
+The path to computer-assisted medical treatment begins with structured collection and aggregation of the patient's medical context.
+This data is then supplemented by new information that is created during an appointment or an hospital stay and ends with all newly acquired information and treatment instructions being structured and fully returned into the hands of the patient.

-Patients should be considered intelligent enough and allowed to have a say.
+Patients should be considered intelligent enough to have a say.
 They should be allowed to ask questions and to question decisions.
-Interfaces are needed to give them insights into their treatment processes and enabling them to browse through their medical history and draw information from it.
+Interfaces are needed to give them insights into their treatment processes and enable them to browse through their medical history and draw conclusions from it.

-The difficulty always lies in building the link between the two areas.
-How can I, as a doctor, make something available to a certain patient?
-In some systems, the patient have to authenticate themselves by calling their doctor's offices.
-For others doctors have to hand over a one-time-password on paper.
+The difficulty always lies in building a link between the two sides and a way for the encryption keys to be exchanged and stored.
+In some systems, the patients have to authenticate themselves by calling their doctor's offices.
+In others doctors have to hand over one-time-passwords on paper.

-All systems have in common that as a doctor you have to open a web app to send a file.
-In most solutions you have to log in to do so.
+All solutions have in common that as a doctor you have to open a web app to send a file.
+In most apps you have to log in every time.
 Next the patient has to log in to the patient portal to retrieve the file.

 The biggest flaw: The company that operates the system has a complete list of all patients, including their insurance and insurance numbers, and all health data flows through the company's server.
 And another problem: if the platform provider decides to discontinue the service, all data will disappear instantly.

-With LifeTime, founded in 2014 by Dr. Johannes Jacubeit, a doctor, we have decided to go another way: LifeTime is mobile first.
-We have built an infrastructure that allows a doctor to send a file to a patient's smartphone via an end-to-end encrypted connection without the patient having to set up a user account beforehand.
+Doctors can send files to a patient's smartphone via an end-to-end encrypted connection without the patient having to set up a user account in a web app beforehand.
 The patient does not even need to have heard of LifeTime before.

-The assignment between physician and patient is created using the insurance number and the mobile phone number when asynchronously sending data via LifeTime.
-Normally, doctors' offices already have both stored in their systems.
-It is also possible to send files directly to patients via a local encrypted WLAN without any patient information at all.
+The assignment between doctor and patient is created using the insurance number and the mobile phone number.
+Normally, doctors' offices already have both numbers stored in their systems.

-With LifeTime the patient is in full possession of his data and the only one who is able to decrypt it.
-The app runs natively and if it is being discontinued in the future, the patient has enough time to export the data to another system.
+With LifeTime the patient is in full possession of his data and the only one being able to decrypt it.
+The app runs natively and if it is being discontinued in the future, the user has enough time to export the data to another system.

 Creating trust in the product has been the biggest challenge for LifeTime from the very beginning.
-That's why we gradually eliminated all patterns people did not already know from other apps.
-Both the custom connect button and a connetion gesture that consisted of bringing the smartphone near the LifeTime Hub in the doctor's office gave way to common patterns and buttons with text instead of icons.
-Custom icons are now only used to add delight, not in places where the meaning of icons is really critical.
+That's why we gradually eliminated patterns that people were not already familar with from other apps.
+Custom iconography is only used to add delight, not in places where the meaning of icons and symobls is critical.

-People are already using apps with similar features every day (e. g. chat apps, scan apps or cloud storing apps).
-We noticed over time that the app is much better accepted when mostly using known patterns and only teaches new patterns in a bite-size manner.
+People are already using apps with similar features every day (e. g. chat apps, scan apps or cloud storage apps).
+We noticed over time that the LifeTime app is more likely to be accepted when familiar patterns are predominantly used and new patterns are only taught in bite-sized form.

-On the doctor's side, we had a completely different picture.
-There are no comparable applications and only a few common patterns.
-Doctors and medical staff already use many different programs in their daily work, each with its own interface: appointment management, practice information systems, image viewer, etc. All of these programs are often large legacy systems with unintuitive design.
+Here I had fewer comparable applications and fewer known patterns to start from.
+Doctors and medical teams already use many different applications in their daily work, all with their own interfaces: appointment management apps, practice information systems, image viewers, etc. These programs are often large legacy systems with unintuitive design.

-In the beginning, I tried to create a design for another interface for sending reports and documents to patients.
-In the next step I tried to eliminate steps in the process step by step in order to omit unnecessary elements.
+In the beginning, I created an elaborated interface for sending reports and documents to patients.
+In the next step I began to eliminate and hide uncritical parts of the UI in order to only show elements really necessary for the task at hand.
 At the end there was nothing left.
-The LifeTime Desktop Interface became invisible.
-It only appears when it is needed.
+The LifeTime Desktop Interface became mostly invisible and only appeared when needed.

 Doctors only need to log in once.
 From this moment on, they just have to click on

-The challenge in this case was not the visual design of the buttons, but the brainstorming and mockup process to achieve an optimal UX for the practice team.
+The challenge in this case was not the visual design of the buttons, but the brainstorming and mockup process to achieve an optimal experience for the practice team.